Here are the Degree Options Available to Become a Nurse Informaticist

 The Commission on Collegiate Nursing Education (CCNE): CCNE accredits bachelor’s and master’s nursing programs.

 Depending upon your level of dedication, a nursing informatics degree can take the following time to complete:

-Attending part-time is usually an option at most schools, but bear in mind it will take longer to complete.
+Attending part time is usually an option at most schools, but bear in mind it will take longer to complete your program.